 TheRockinR is a small national charity which provides interactive Medical Gaming Carts to sick children and young people in hospitals throughout the United Kingdom.

 Registered on the 17th May 2018 as a CIO (Charitable Incorporated Organisation) with the Charity Commission in England and Wales, Reg No. 1178420.

 In August 2019 the decision was made to expand our charitable activities into Scotland.
 On the 8th August 2019, TheRockinR was granted charitable status by the Office of the Scottish Charity Regulator No. SC049525.

 Based in Wrenthorpe, Wakefield, West Yorkshire.
 Approximately 10 miles from Leeds City Centre.

 Gaming is increasingly being realised both in research and in practice as a valuable resource for providing psychological and social support to children and young people with many medical conditions.
 TheRockinR has witnessed first-hand the positive impact gaming can have on the emotional wellbeing of children and young people.

-Clinicians have expressed how Gaming Carts allow young people access to an environment that removes them from the constraints and anxieties that often surround the hospital environment.
+Clinicians have expressed how Gaming Carts allow young people access to activities that remove them from the constraints and anxieties that often surround the hospital environment.

 Whilst Reece had his brain tumour his looks and personality changed.
 At times he did not want to interact with others because of the way he felt or how his speech had been affected.

 The brain tumour never stopped Reece gaming.
 He continued to do this until the very end of his life.
 It gave him satisfaction and belonging, knowing he was part of an online gaming community that he could take part in 24 hours a day.
 Without this, I’m certain that Reece’s battle with cancer would have been far worse.

 TheRockinR values, ethics, and motivation are what we as parents experienced and witnessed, not just throughout Reece’s nine-month battle with cancer, but with many other families, we met who also were being treated for various illnesses and conditions.

 fUN AND sMILES